Martha & Snoop's Potluck Dinner Party

-Martha & Snoop's Potluck Dinner Party is an American variety show starring Martha Stewart and Snoop Dogg.
-The series premiered on VH1 on November 7, 2016.
+Martha & Snoop's Potluck Dinner Party is an American variety show that was hosted by Martha Stewart and Snoop Dogg.
+The show aired on VH1 for three seasons from November 7, 2016, to February 12, 2020, in which it broadcast 40 episodes.
+Taped at the CBS Studio Center, the show featured Stewart and Snoop Dogg hosting weekly dinner parties with celebrity guests.

-It is filmed at CBS Studio Center in the Studio City district of Los Angeles, California.